How do cheques work?

 Starling doesn’t process cheques at weekends or on bank holidays.

-Why does a cheque bounce?
+Why might a cheque be rejected?

-• It was classified as fraudulent
+it was classified as fraudulent

-• It was blank or wasn't signed correctly
+it was blank or wasn’t signed correctly

-• The amount written in words doesn’t match the amount written in numbers
+the amount written in words doesn’t match the amount written in numbers

-• It was written more than six months ago
+it was written more than six months ago

 Unlike some banks, Starling doesn’t charge fees to the account holder or recipient if a cheque bounces or is rejected.